 Accessing Your DUI Record

-Generally speaking, DUI records are part of your adult criminal record and a matter of public record.
-What does this mean for you?
-It means that if someone is truly determined to find your DUI record, they could do so.
-Local newspapers often cite DUI convictions as well.
+DUI records are, generally speaking, part of adult criminal record and a matter of public record.
+If someone was truly determined to find your drunk driving record, it is highly likely that they could do so successfully.
+In fact, local newspapers often publish recent DUI convictions in the community.

-Are you curious about what might show up on your record?
+Are you worried about what might show up on your record?
 Were you recently charged with a DUI?
 Get answers from a DUI attorney today by filling out the form below.

 Many courts have made their records accessible on the internet, making it significantly easier and less expensive to locate DUI convictions and other criminal case information.
-Some investigative agencies make such compiled reports available to anyone who is willing to pay for them.
+Some investigative agencies will make these compiled reports available to anyone who is willing to pay for them.

 As such, information about criminal convictions is generally accessible to anyone who has the time and motivation to actively seek out that information.